Einstein Type Systems on Complete Manifolds

-Let us notice that if the conformal data satisfies a constant mean curvature (CMC) condition and also $\epsilon,J=0$, then the equations in (\ref{Conformal-GaussCod}) decouple.
+The system \eqref{Conformal-GaussCod} decouples if $\epsilon,J=0$ and $\tau=\text{const}.$, which is known as the CMC (constant mean curvature) case.
 The momentum constraint then reduces to a selection of a CKF, and all of the analysis is centred on the corresponding Lichnerowicz equation.
-In this context the author of \cite{IsenbergCMC} provided in a classic paper a complete classification of the smooth CMC solutions on closed manifolds.
-Since then several refinements have been obtained.
-In particular, the decoupled constraint system has been been analysed on non-compact manifolds, for instance on asymptotically Euclidean manifolds (AE) \cite{CBIY,Maxwell1,MaxwellRoughAE}, asymptotically cylindrical (AC) manifolds \cite{ChruscielMazzeo1,ChruscielMazzeo2}, asymptotically hyperbolic (AH) manifolds \cite{ChruscielCMCHyperbolic,IsenbergCMCHyperbolic} and, recently, the decoupled Lichnerowicz equation has been analysed on general complete manifolds in \cite{AlbanseRigoli.1,AlbanseRigoli.2} where both existence and uniqueness results were obtained.
-Furthermore, low regularity results have been established for instance in \cite{Maxwell1,MaxwellRoughAE,MaxwellRoughClosed,HolstLichCompact,CB2004,CBIP} and through these papers some non-vacuum situations have been incorporated.
-In particular, let us notice that whenever we impose a CMC condition, if the momentum density scales appropriately under conformal transformations, then the above equations decouple.
-This is explicitly the case when $J=\phi^{-\frac{2n}{n-2}}\tilde{J}$, where $\tilde{J}$ is a datum constructed from the conformal data $\mathcal{I}$.
-This case is typically referred to as \emph{York-scaled} momentum sources and is a common assumption to decouple the equations.
+In this context \cite{IsenbergCMC} provided a complete classification of the smooth CMC solutions on closed manifolds.
+Since then, several refinements have been obtained.
+In particular, the decoupled constraint system has been analysed on non-compact manifolds, including asymptotically Euclidean manifolds (AE) \cite{CBIY,Maxwell1,MaxwellRoughAE}, asymptotically cylindrical manifolds \cite{ChruscielMazzeo1,ChruscielMazzeo2}, asymptotically hyperbolic (AH) manifolds \cite{ChruscielCMCHyperbolic,IsenbergCMCHyperbolic}.
+Recently, the decoupled Lichnerowicz equation has been analysed on general complete manifolds in \cite{AlbanseRigoli.1,AlbanseRigoli.2} where both existence and uniqueness results were obtained.
+Furthermore, low regularity results have been established, for instance in \cite{Maxwell1,MaxwellRoughAE,MaxwellRoughClosed,HolstLichCompact,CB2004,CBIP,arxivrodrigo}, and some non-vacuum situations have been incorporated.
+In particular, the system still decouples under a CMC condition if the momentum density scales appropriately under conformal transformations, that is when $J=\phi^{-\frac{2n}{n-2}}\tilde{J}$, where $\tilde{J}$ is a datum constructed from the conformal data $\mathcal{I}$.